North Carolina Cherokee Chief Rejects $64 Million Proposal for State’s First Dispensary

 Lawmakers in the North Carolina legislature have pushed a bill that would legalize medical cannabis treatment in the state.

-Republican state Sen. Bill Rabon introduced bill earlier this year called the “North Carolina Compassionate Care Act,” which would legalize the treatment for a host of qualifying conditions including: “Cancer; Epilepsy; Positive status for human immunodeficiency virus (HIV); Acquired immune deficiency syndrome (AIDs); Amyotrophic lateral sclerosis (ALS); Crohn’s disease; Sickle cell anemia; Parkinson’s disease; Post-traumatic stress disorder … Multiple sclerosis; Cachexia or wasting syndrome; Severe or persistent nausea in a person who is not pregnant that is related to end-of-life or hospice care, or who is bedridden or homebound because of a condition; A terminal illness when the patient’s remaining life expectancy is less than six months; [or] A condition resulting in the individual receiving hospice care.”
+Republican state Sen. Bill Rabon introduced a bill earlier this year called the “North Carolina Compassionate Care Act,” which would legalize the treatment for a host of qualifying conditions including: “Cancer; Epilepsy; Positive status for human immunodeficiency virus (HIV); Acquired immune deficiency syndrome (AIDs); Amyotrophic lateral sclerosis (ALS); Crohn’s disease; Sickle cell anemia; Parkinson’s disease; Post-traumatic stress disorder … Multiple sclerosis; Cachexia or wasting syndrome; Severe or persistent nausea in a person who is not pregnant that is related to end-of-life or hospice care, or who is bedridden or homebound because of a condition; A terminal illness when the patient’s remaining life expectancy is less than six months; [or] A condition resulting in the individual receiving hospice care.”

 The post North Carolina Cherokee Chief Rejects $64 Million Proposal for State’s First Dispensary appeared first on High Times.